 The elevator can be reached from the top or the bottom.

-The foot access is in the heart of Lisbon.
+The bottom access is in the heart of Lisbon.
 I missed it on my way from the sea.
 I don't know how I missed it....
-It is quite structure!
+It is quite a structure!

 Anyway, I turned around and spotted it between the buildings.

-As you approach the entrance, you can see the detailing in the iron structure:
+As you approach the entrance, you can see the details in the iron structure:

 Note: other transportations are called elevators in Lisbon: Elevador da Gloria and Elevador da Bica.
 But they are funiculars.
 Whereas Santa Justa is vertical.
-But they all help with the steep hills of Lisbon Portugal.
+But they all help with the steep hills of Lisbon!